KiritoReborn/MIPS-Processor/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [MIT License](LICENSE) file for more details.

-## Results

 ## Results